 - Invest in your team, make everybody around you better.

-Saleh discussed several points from his lessons of coaching during the 49ers eight-part State of the Franchise series last week.
-The defensive coordinator highlighted the importance of stability and continuity heading into 2020 and how the team must keep their foot on the gas to supplant last season's success.
+Saleh discussed several points from his lessons of coaching during the 49ers eight-part State of the Franchise series.
+The then-defensive coordinator highlighted the importance of stability and continuity heading into 2020 and how the team must keep their foot on the gas to supplant last season's success.

 "The three most dangerous words in this league are 'I got it' and to assume that you have it," Saleh said in correlation to his fifth point on the list.
 "The challenge is to have humility and to focus on getting better every single day, and take the knowledge that you've gained over the last three years and try to find a way to apply it to Year 4 so we can try to get back to where we were."